yllst-testing-labs/ispeakerreact/CONTRIBUTING.md

 - **Format your code** before committing and pushing.
 You must use **Prettier with our configuration** to ensure consistent formatting.

 - **Test your code thoroughly** before pushing.
 Resolve any ESLint errors if possible.
-  - An exception is allowed for variables defined in `vite.config.js` and available only at build time.
-If ESLint complains about these (e.g., the `__APP_VERSION__` variable), you can safely ignore the warning.

 - **Use clear, concise variable names** written in `camelCase`.
 Names should be self-explanatory and reflect their purpose.
+For component name, use `PascalCase`.

 - **Use a clear, concise pull request title**.
 We recommend following [semantic commit message conventions](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716).
 Examples:
   - `fix: handle audio timeout error on older devices`